mschoenlein/starter-hugo-research-group/content/_index.md

         filename: welcome.jpg
       text: |
         <br>The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

-  - block: about.biography
-    id: about
-    content:
-      title: Biography
-      # Choose a user profile to display (a folder name within `content/authors/`)
-      username: mschoenlein
 ---